The Isthmus Peak hike is a challenging 16km our and back hike with over 1300 metres of elevation gain.

 The easiest way to get to the Isthmus Peak trailhead is by car with two parking areas right by the trailhead (you can see them here).

-While people don’t go up Isthmus Peak for the sunrise that often, it’s worth getting there earlier in the morning during the summer to secure a parking spot.
+While people don’t go up Isthmus Peak for the sunrise that often (it’s was worth it), go earlier in the morning during the summer to secure a parking spot and avoid the hottest part of the day.

 There’s no public transport, so your next best option is hitchhiking as the nearest town is Lake Hawea which is nearly 20km away.

-Hitchhiking in New Zealand is easy enough in most cases, and that was how I got to the trailhead (I started hitching from Cromwell).
+Hitchhiking in New Zealand is easy enough in most cases, and have hitched there once from Cromwell.

 4. MY ISTHMUS PEAK HIKE EXPERIENCE